What are common problems of 1950s houses?

 Some early 1950s homes still have fuse panels, like the one shown below, which are unsafe by today’s standards.
 They are also not acceptable by insurance companies for your homeowner’s insurance.
 Check for glass screw-in fuses in the electric panel and, if you find them, panel replacement will be necessary.
 To learn more, see our blog posts Why is an old fuse panel dangerous? and What are the code requirements for an old fuse panel/box?

-Low voltage switches were also popular during the 1950s and the photo at right shows an example the distinctive “Jetsons” style that many of them had.
+Low voltage switches were also popular during the 1950s and the photo at right shows an example the distinctiv “Jetsons” style that many of them had.
 They are at the end of their serviceable lifespan now, and repair or replacement is expensive because of limited production of replacements.
 Rewiring may be necessary if you see this type of switch on the wall.
 To find out more, go to our blog post What are those strange looking wall switches in houses from the 1950s and 1960s?

 HEATING AND AIR CONDITIONING